swiss-ai-center/a-guide-to-mlops/pages/the-guide/step-2-share-your-ml-experiment-code-with-git/index.md

 ## Instructions

+{% callout type="warning" %}
+This guide has been written for macOS and Linux operating systems in mind.
+If you use Windows, you might encounter issues.
+Please use a decent terminal ([GitBash](https://gitforwindows.org/) for instance) or a Windows Subsystem for Linux (WSL) for optimal results.
+{% /callout %}

 Create a new repository on your favorite Git service.
 Clone the repository and switch to your newly cloned repository.

 {% callout type="note" %}